MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-transition.md

 author: JoeFernandezMS
 ms.topic: conceptual
 ms.custom:
-ms.date: 11/06/2020
+ms.date: 05/31/2022
 ms.author: jofernan
-ms.reviewer: kvivek
+ms.reviewer: angieandrews
 ---

 # Transition to the new object detection model version

 AI Builder is including improvements to object detection in a new model version.
 Your object detection preview models created before March 5, 2020, are deprecated.
 More information: [Document processing and object detection preview models in AI Builder are deprecated](/power-platform/important-changes-coming#form-processing-and-object-detection-preview-models-in-ai-builder-are-deprecated)

-Starting March 5, 2020,you have to re-create your existing object detection models if you want to continue to use them.
+Starting March 5, 2020, you have to re-create your existing object detection models if you want to continue to use them.
 Models created after this date will automatically use the new model version.
 It's a good idea to transition to the new model version as soon as possible.

 ## What do I need to do?